kgovind12/Save-the-turtle-desktop-game/README.md

 2. Open the executable file, called turtle_game.exe.
 3. Enjoy the game!

-**Special credits go to Prof. Katia Vega for help with ideation and code.**

 _In case of any issues or questions, feel free to contact me at krithikagr@gmail.com._